brenteliason/mws-restaurant-stage-1/README.md

 ### Specification
 The code was given to me in working condition.
 I added Mapbox API codes, aria-labels for accessbility, and caching to improve the performance of the app.

+### Instructions
+You can run the code on a local server using python.
+In Git Bash, enter "python -m http.server 8000" and then open up localhost:8000 in a web browser to view the app in working condition.